TABLE MINISTRIES INC

 To better serve our families specific needs, TABLE's Marketplace program goes to a select group of participating TABLE families.
 It is a free, fully customizable grocery delivery service designed to give families the opportunity to select what grocery items they would like to receive from TABLE.

-Through Marketplace families have more food options including a wider array of fruits and vegetables to choose from, and the ability to select pantry staples such as flour, sugar, and spices as well as culturally-varied foods.
+Through Marketplace families have more food options including a wider array of fruits and vegetables to choose from, and the ability to select pantry staples such as flour, masa, and spices as well as culturally-varied foods.

 Where we work